Connecticut Bill of Sale Forms (4)

 - Vehicle Identification Number (VIN)

 To register a car, truck, or van in the state, an appointment must be reserved ahead of time.
-The DMV makes it clear that they will cancel the meeting if the owner is not prepared.
-They must select the correct type of service AND bring the necessary paperwork and payment.
-Applicants can schedule their registration on the DMV online service.
+The DMV has a policy stating that they will cancel the appointment if the owner does not have the required documents and payment on hand.
+Applicants can schedule a meeting with the DMV using their online system.

 All motorized boats and sailboats (19 1/2 feet or longer) must be registered for use through the state.
 Registration expires on April 30th of each year and must be renewed before that date.

 Step 1 – Settle Debts

 Connecticut does not allow boat holders to register their vessels unless they have followed all state requirements.
 They cannot owe any money (i.e. taxes, tickets, etc.) and their record must be free of restrictions or suspensions.
 Owners can check for compliance issues using the state’s online service.

 Registration will not be given to residents who do not provide all of the information needed.
 It is important to take time to gather the documents.
 Pay special attention to their expiration date and ensure they are signed (if applicable).

 Step 3 – Register + Pay for AIS Stamp

 Connecticut only accepts registrations through in-person appointments.
 When making an appointment through their online system it is important to select the correct option.
 If the incorrect option is chosen, the DMV holds the right to cancel.
 On the specified day, the owner must bring all documents and payment to receive a registration.